a-bentofreire/abeamer/README.md

 For the the ABeamer Animation Editor, read [Animation Editor](https://a-bentofreire.github.io/abeamer-docs/end-user/versions/latest/en/site/animation-editor/).

-- ABeamer **web browser library** is a highly extensible TypeScript/JavaScript bundled with a rich [](#toolset) reducing the time to build complex animations.
+- ABeamer **web browser library** is a highly extensible TypeScript/JavaScript bundled with a rich [toolset](#toolset) reducing the time to build complex animations.
-- ABeamer **server agent** is designed to communicate with a server in order to render each frame with either the full potential or in a sanitized environment allowing you safely to render animations created by other users.
+- ABeamer **server agent** is designed to communicate with a render server, usually a headless web browser, in order to save each frame to the disk.
+It can run either the full potential supporting Code Handlers or in a sanitized environment allowing you safely to render animations created by other users.
 - ABeamer **command utility** allows you to build new projects, render frames, create animated gifs or movies.